University of Portland

 |BUS 202 Professional Development||Take at U of P||-|

-* MTH 241 is only required for Economics, Finance, Operations Technology Management, and Global Business with a concentration area of Accounting, EIM and Marketing & Sustainability.
+* MTH 241 is only required for Economics, Finance, Operations and Technology Management, and Global Business.

 There are seven majors within the Pamplin School of Business Administration.
 These include six B.B.A.
 (Bachelor in Business Administration) majors in accounting, economics, finance, global business, operations and technology management, Entrepreneurship & Innovation Management, and Marketing & Sustainabiligy.
 A separate B.A. major in economics is also available.
 All B.B.A. majors have the same basic structure, a set of courses that are unique to each area, and two to four elective courses.